 Taken together, the top inflation hedges resemble a ragtag crew of mercenary misfits.
 Sometimes they’ll come through for you: unleashing a spectacular display of inflation-busting pyrotechnics.
 Other times, they’ll fall on their face like a drunk, trousers round their ankles.
 An embarrassing mistake.

-These complications mean we believe deliberate inflation-hedging makes less sense for early- to mid-stage accumulators than for near-retirees and decumulators.
+These complications mean we believe deliberate inflation-hedging is a less attractive option for early- to mid-stage accumulators than for near-retirees and decumulators.

-When you’ve decades to go, concentrate on beating inflation over the long-term.
+When you’ve decades to go, concentrate on beating inflation over time with a strong dose of global equities.
 That makes more sense than hedging against a short-term risk.

 As for near-retirees and decumulators, let’s consider which of the reputed inflation hedges you may want on your side.